dannywillems/dannywillems.github.io/_posts/2024-05-14-rust-toolkit.md

 can be seen as a description of the region in the dimension "time".
 The "time" can be seen as a linear space.
 Each value has a default "time" type to describe the part of the program it will live in.
 The lifetime is simply an additional information describing the value, and help to reason about it.
+For instance, if you have a lambda term `λy ((λx t) y)`, you want to type the fact that x "lives only inside the expression `λx t`.

 The lifetime types describe only a way to detect at compile time "time access management bugs".
 At runtime, Rust will take care, with a "specialised allocator", to free/allocate the values into the real-world.